All Episodes

 Well, that's part of the allure.

-As a group, you'd you'd have to, I I don't think if I were to walk down there and commandeer a microphone in a podium.
+As a group, you'd have to, I don't think if I were to walk down there and commandeer a microphone at a podium, I don't know that that's the way to get through to them.

-They are s we're we're dealing genuinely here with mind numbed robots.
+We're dealing genuinely here with mind-numbed robots.

 These people have been indoctrinated and programmed.

-You couple it with the fact that the the main problem that they have is that they are bored and they feel worthless.
+You couple it with the fact that the main problem that they have is that they are bored and they feel worthless.

 They feel like their lives don't mean anything.